Versal/versal-gadget-launchers/README.md

 ### detached

-Gadget has been removed from the DOM
+Gadget has been removed from the DOM.

 ```
 {